WonderfulTime/DBG-Private/README.md

 Bot use windown api for farming rebirds and tickits for gacha in background while you witching some videos.

 Use it with bluestack ONLY or change variable which contain emulator name to use with another emulator.

+## P.S.

+The bot was worked at the time of 2023.